Raise That Garden!

-However the good news is that the materials are typically cheap and raised beds are easy to build, so this really isn’t much of a downside.
+However the good news is that the materials are typically cheap and raised beds are easy to build.
 When it comes to the time involved, you’re going to be investing that in tilling and weeding with traditional gardening.

 They need more watering.
 Another potential downside is that raised beds typically require more watering, but it’s not much of a problem if you remember to water regularly, or better yet, set up a sprinkler on a timer.

 Yard Gardens with Raised Garden Beds

 If you live in an area with restrictive Home Owner Association (HOA) rules when it comes to gardening, there are creative ways to work around that.
 Creating lovely raised garden beds that integrate into the landscape is one way.

 Raised Bed Gardens in a Thriving New Zealand Yard Garden